margotpass/-ENSAI-Projet-info-2A-groupe8/README.md

-Service 1: Retrieve a subdivision based on a code Service 2: Retrieve a subdivision based on a geographic point Service 3: Retrieve a file containing various subdivisions based on a geographic point
+Service 1: Retrieve a subdivision based on a code Service 2: Retrieve a subdivision based on a geographic point Service 3: Retrieve a file containing the subdivision of a list of geographic points

 Install
 Install the required packages with the following bash commands :